Music Mixes with Nostalgic Flare

 What Are the Key Features of a Sony Cassette Player?

-Size and portability were key factors in the design of the Sony Walkman and other Sony cassette player models, and as a stocking stuffer, this may hold true for you and your friends as well.
-Some examples of usage may have included working out, running, walking, or just enjoyment when relaxing.
+Size and portability were key factors in the design of the Sony Walkman and other Sony cassette player models/ Some examples of usage may have included working out, running, walking, or just enjoyment when relaxing.
 Other features include:

 - Battery type: Walkman devices run on either AA or AAA batteries.
 Larger models will require C or D size batteries.